Engee documentation

 s = tf('s');

-Calculate the frequency response of the MIMO model and analyse the output signal size.
+Calculate the frequency response of the MIMO model and analyze the size of the output signal.

 In [ ]: